34 Antiques Are Not Worth A Penny Nowadays, For Real

 Take a seat in history with antique furniture, once the centerpiece of any elegant room.
 However, changing tastes and the rise of minimalist design have left many pieces out of vogue.

 Collectors now seek more unique or functional items, leaving much antique furniture to be more decorative than practical.
 While their craftsmanship is still respected, their market value has declined.
+Antique furniture serves as a reminder of a time when elegance was crafted by hand, now more often admired for their design than their price tag.

 27. Antique Toys